YardenBarakDev/YB_Filters/README.md

 ```

 ## Control the colors
-this option give you the power to control on the amount of RGB in the photo. you can adjust how much green/blue/red to add or take from the image.
+This option give you the power to control on the amount of RGB in the photo.
+You can adjust how much green/blue/red of the image.
-you will have to work with 6 integers between 0-255.
+You will have to work with 6 integers between 0-255.
-in my demo I used a 6 different SeekBars to control each integer seperatly.
+In my demo I used a 6 different SeekBars to control each integer seperatly.

 ```java
     int mulRed = 0;